pandas-dev/pandas/doc/source/user_guide/scale.rst

 especially true for high-cardinality text data (columns with relatively few unique values).
 By using more efficient data types you can store larger datasets in memory.

 .. ipython:: python

+   ts = dd.read_parquet("timeseries.parquet")
+   ts

+Now, let's inspect the data types and memory usage to see where we should focus our attention.

+.. ipython:: python